-In 2012 our undergraduate students performed at the Glasgow Aye Write Festival and the Edinburgh International Book Festival, and three post-graduate students organised and ran a highly successful Creative Writing Conference – the first of its kind at Strathclyde.
+In 2013 our undergraduate students performed at the Glasgow Aye Write Festival.
+In 2012, they read at the Edinburgh International Book Festival, and three post-graduate students organized and ran a highly successful Creative Writing Conference – the first of its kind at Strathclyde.

 You can combine Journalism and Creative Writing (JCW) with a number of other subjects:

 At present there are two creative writing staff at Strathclyde, and their research interests range from poetry and translation to literary fiction and dramatic writing.

 David Kinloch is a poet and translator.
 His recent collection Finger of a Frenchman was published by Carcanet in 2011.
 He won an AHRC fellowship in 2012-13 to work on ekphrastic responses to visual art and organized the conference, Writing into Art (2013)

 He is a founder and trustee of The Edwin Morgan Trust and a founder of The Scottish Writers Centre.

 Beatrice Colin is a novelist for children and adults as well as a dramatist for BBC Radio.
 Her novel The Luminous Life of Lilly Aphrodite was translated into eight languages and published in both the UK and the US.
 She has been shortlisted for several prizes including a British Book Award and the Saltire.
 Her latest novel for children, Pyrate's Boy has just been published.

 Creative Writing at Strathclyde also hosts an annual writer-in-residence post, the Keith Wright Literary Fellowship.
 The current incumbent is the poet, Chris Agee, who also edits the prestigious literary journal Irish Pages.